 Although children on Medical Assistance fee-for-service are the first priority for this service, the service is taking provider calls relating to any type of children’s mental health issue that arises with any child in Minnesota.
 As a service to the community, consultants are also initiating calls to prescribers who may be affected by new Medical Assistance requirements regarding psychotropic medications.

-As announced in a recent press release, the Minnesota Department of Human Services entered into a two-year contract with the Mayo Clinic to develop and provide a statewide, collaborative psychiatric consultation service.
+The Minnesota Department of Human Services entered into a two-year contract with the Mayo Clinic to develop and provide a statewide, collaborative psychiatric consultation service.
 The contract includes many features which were recommended by the Children’s Psychiatric Consultation Protocols Workgroup.

 For more information: http://www.dhs.state.mn.us/psychconsult